nviets/nixos-raspi-camera/README.md

 [binary device tree overlay](https://github.com/raspberrypi/firmware/blob/master/boot/overlays/ov5647.dtbo) from the Raspberry Pi firmware repo.
 Where can one find the sources of this overlay?

-### Meson buildsystem does not detects boost on NixOS
+### Meson buildsystem does not detect boost on NixOS

 A workaround in [raspi-camera.nix](./nix/raspi-camera.nix)